Why do lenders favour medical professionals?

 Lenders consider medical professionals low-risk borrowers, as they:

-- Earn a higher than average income
+- Have a higher income than average.

-- Have a stable income stream enabling timely repayments
+- Have a stable income stream, enabling timely repayments

 - Borrow higher loan amounts than other customers

 With this waived LMI assessment tool, you can effortlessly discover the number of lenders offering waived LMI for professionals like you and, even more importantly, determine precisely how much LMI you stand to save.